Spencer-Kotys/Welcome-to-ROM/Planning/Final_Document.md

 With this strategy we were able to keep moving towards a finished product.

+### Challenges

+Getting GitHub to interface well with our game engine, Godot, has been one of our biggest reoccurring issues.

+After changing to a different branch, GitHub Desktop will bring changes from the previous branch to the current branch despite no changes being made to the current branch.
+A work-around to this has just been immediately discarding changes upon a branch switch.

+Another problem came up when we tried to restore stashed changes, and it broke the entire game.
+This was because GitHub was treating our Godot scenes as if they were text files, and was inserting text to identify where the changes were.
+In order to fix it, we had to manually go through all the altered Godot files and delete GitHub’s added text.
+The solution going forward has been to either commit or discard changes before changing to a different branch so they are not stashed.

+Finally, early on in development, a group member pushed a change to our main branch that broke most of the systems.
+This was fixed through selective reversions and re-commits, and then the permanent solution was to have only Spencer coordinate merging all the individual member branches into main.

+A recently fixed problem turned out to be caused by the Godot engine itself.
+When loading into a new scene (i.e. walking from the main hallway into the player’s room or vice versa), the player’s morale bar would spike up in value, seemingly at random.
+It turned out this was a common bug in Godot; upon entering a new scene the physics engine automatically detects collision with all the objects in that scene.
+This was an issue because player morale was set to go up upon colliding with certain characters in the main hallway.
+This is why the morale meter would spike upon loading the scene.
+The only fix to this was a workaround with a 1 second timer.
+The timer starts when the scene loads in, and while it’s, running collision detection is turned off.
+This creates a one second buffer when loading into a new scene and it prevents all the collisions from being immediately detected and increasing the player’s morale.
+We also had to use a timer to fix a similar collision issue with the dialogue system.
+Giving the game a single second to run through a couple more process loops before impacting the player has improved overall game stability.

+Communication and the assignment of specific tasks was a big issue at the beginning of the development cycle.
+When all we had was a blank game file, it was hard to assign specific tasks to certain people.
+This led to development being a bit rushed in the beginning by one or two people.
+However, once we had a baseline to work with and improve upon, it became much easier to coordinate with the group, assign deadlines, and have a better idea of where the project was going.
+It also became easier to assign non-coding based tasks to group members who didn’t feel as comfortable working in Godot.

 ## Assessment of complexity velocity

 ## Summary of results, reflection